Imposter syndrome refers to the internal experience of believing you are not as competent as others perceive you to be.

 You don’t need to have all the answers for them, but by being a sounding board and offering support, you’ll help them see that they’re not a fraud; they’re just in the process of becoming who they’re meant to be.

-Overcoming imposter syndrome is not an overnight process; it requires patience and persistence.
+Overcoming “Imposter Syndrome” is not an overnight process; it requires patience and persistence.

 By understanding its signs, sharing personal stories, and implementing practical strategies, you can reclaim your confidence and embrace your achievements fully.

-Imposter Syndrome might feel like an unbeatable beast, but it’s not.
+Feeling like a fraud might feel like an unbeatable beast, but it’s not.
 It’s just a shadow—big and intimidating but ultimately powerless if you stop running from it.

 Start small.
 Celebrate your wins.
 Talk to someone.
 And most importantly, remember this: You belong here.
 You’ve earned your place.
 It’s time to own it.